JoaoVictorOlve/pictures-social-media/README.md

 # Pictures
 Pictures website project made with Angular, Node.JS and MySQL.
-Upload your favorite pictures and check other people pictures too!
+Post your favorite pictures and check other people pictures too!

 ## Project setup